Academic Calendar

 3. It is the student’s obligation to provide faculty members with notice of the dates they will be absent due to observance of religious holy days, preferably before the beginning of classes but no later than the end of the first three class days.
 For religious holy days that fall within the first three class days, students must provide faculty members with notice no later than two class days before the absence.
 Missing a class due to travel plans associated with a particular religious holy day does not constitute an excused absence.
 Absences due to observance of religious holy days that are not pre-arranged with the relevant faculty member within the first three class days may be considered unexcused, and the faculty member may therefore prevent the student from making up examinations or assignments missed during the period of absence.

 4. Faculty members are encouraged to anticipate days when a substantial number of students will be absent for observance of religious holy days and should avoid scheduling examinations and assignment deadlines on those days.
 Faculty members are expected to reasonably assist students in obtaining class information the student missed during the period of absence in observance of a religious holy day.
 In that regard, faculty members are urged to allow taping or recording of the class session, with the reproduction limited to the student’s personal use, when a student misses a class due to observance of a religious holy day.
-To assist in identifying religious observance days, faculty members are encouraged to consult the illustrative list provided in the Interfaith Calendar.
+To assist in identifying religious observance days, faculty members are encouraged to consult the illustrative list provided in the University of Miami Multifaith Religious Holiday Calendar.
 Faculty members are urged to remind students of their obligation to inform faculty members within the first three class days of any anticipated absences due to observance of religious holy days and should include that information in the syllabus or course requirements document for that course.

 Final Examination Policy